percona/percona-server/doc/source/release-notes/Percona-Server-5.7.18-16.rst

 of concurrent transactions.
 These races manifested as transactions unnecessarily waiting for an available lock.
 Bug fixed :tdbbug:`3`.

-|Percona FT| could assert when opening a dictionary with no useful information
-to error log.
+**Percona Fractal Tree** could assert when opening a dictionary with no useful information to error log.
 Bug fixed :tdbbug:`23`.

-|Percona FT| could assert for various reasons deserializing nodes with no
-useful error output.
+**Percona Fractal Tree** could assert for various reasons deserializing nodes with no useful error output.
 Bug fixed :tdbbug:`24`.

-It was not possible to build |Percona Server| on Debian 9 (stretch) due to issues with OpenSSL 1.1.
+It was not possible to build **Percona Server for MySQL** on Debian 9 (stretch) due to issues with OpenSSL 1.1.
 Bug fixed :bug:`1702903` (upstream :mysqlbug:`83814`).

 Packaging was using the ``dpkg --verify`` command which is not available on